jrhun/TeensyEngine/README.md

 ## About
 I took ~2000 LED lights and carefully shoved them inside a polycarbonate ball that was then placed on top of a stick and hooked up to a microprocessor and battery pack.
 Shockingly, it worked quite well!
 I use it as a Totem Pole for music festivals, come say hi if you see it!

-This has been a multiyear endevour that I've slowly added more and more features to.
+This has been a multiyear endeavour  that I've slowly added more and more features to.
 It's the 4th iteration of the hardware including LEDs and controller/batery box.
-The first version was a couple of LEDs taped down inside two salad bowls - [how far this project has come since then!](buildLog/README.md#previous-versions
+The first version was a couple of LEDs taped down inside two salad bowls - [how far this project has come since then!](buildLog/README.md#previous-versions)

-Just a heads up - I'm a completely self taught programmer/3d modeler/electronics designer, there is a level of *jank* at times that should be expected to come of that, but overall I've been very pleased with the outcome!
+Just a heads up - I'm an almost completely self taught programmer/3d modeler/electronics designer, there is a level of *jank* at times that should be expected to come of that, but overall I've been very pleased with the outcome!
-I will glady take any suggestions or tips to improve my work, please comment any suggestions!
+I will gladly take any suggestions or tips to improve my work, please comment any suggestions!

 ## Features

 ![description](buildLog/totemPoleDescription.png)
-- 25+ different patterns with the ability to change the colour pallete being used for most patterns!
+- 25+ different patterns with the ability to change the colour palette being used for most patterns!
 - Custom global blur/fade/glitter effects that can run on top of any pattern
 - Text overlay onto patterns with the ability to enter custom text using the controller
 - LCD Screen for changing settings/patterns + showing battery voltage and power usage